 Remember, this was 2003 and there had just been several Anthrax scares.

 So the bits fall, panic ensues, security is called, the post office is shut down, the premises are evacuated, and the workers who came in contact with it are decontaminated in the parking lot.
 They brought in the Hazardous Materials team.
 And the Federal Bureau of Investigations.

 I was totally freaked out for days, expecting the Men in Black to show up on my doorstep.
 Meantime, in the art building, no one knew who to ‘blame’ or ‘credit’ for my sudden artistic fame, because I wasn’t a student in the art building.
-I had a little bit of notoriety, and a teacher who said he wished I was his student.
+I gained a bit of notoriety and a teacher who said he wished I was his student.

 My project made the display case—on its own merit, not because of Boston.

 I made up a t-shirt that said, The Haz-Mat Dog ate my Homework.